voorkant/voorkant-www/content/install/index.md

 $ build/client-lvgl entity light.*
 ```

-(the run syntax of client-lvgl is subject to frequent changes, run `build/client-lvgl help` to find today's syntax.)
+(the run syntax of client-lvgl is subject to occasional changes, run `build/client-lvgl help` to find today's syntax.)

 Finally, `build/client-cli` has a collection of useful small tools.